-South Shore Parking Garages Repairs - Braintree and Quincy Adams
+South Shore Parking Garages Repairs - Braintree and Quincy Adams Red Line Stations

-- Contract One was completed on June 30, 2015 and provided temporary upgrade to the lighting at the Quincy Adams Parking Garage.
+- Contract One was completed on June 30, 2015 and provided temporary upgrade to the lighting at the Quincy Adams Station Parking Garage.

 - Contract Two is on-going and began in May 2015.
 Work under this contract provides repair of deteriorated garage- areas that need immediate attention to keep the garage safe and maintain operations.
-Work under this contract is planned to be completed in April 2015.
+Work under this contract is planned to be completed in January 2017.

 - Contract Three is planned to be the final contract.
 This construction contract will repair all remaining deteriorated garage components to bring the garages to a state-of-good-repair and extend the service life of the facilities to a typical 20 - 40 year time horizon.
 These improvements will open parking spaces that are presently closed for safety, thus improving operations and producing more daily revenue.
 Design is ongoing for this final construction phase.
 The third contract construction project is expected to begin in fall of 2017 and end in the fall of 2020.